AtomLinter/linter-eslint/README.md

 If there is no local installation Atom will use the built-in ESLint in the linter-eslint package itself.

+## Common Problems

+#### JSX not loading when you open a .jsx file?

+If you can't load .jsx files, it's likely the atom editor is not recognizing the .jsx scope, which then won't select to use the linter-eslint package.
+To find out, try running `Editor: Log Cursor Scopes` in your command pallate.
+If you see something along the lines of `text-plain.null-grammar`, your editor is not applying the correct scope, so you'll need to install [language-javascript-jsx](https://atom.io/packages/language-javascript-jsx).

 ## Contributing

 See the [contributing guidelines](./CONTRIBUTING.md) to get started